github/opensource.guide/_articles/how-to-contribute.md

 — @shubheksha, [A Beginner's Very Bumpy Journey Through The World of Open Source](https://medium.freecodecamp.com/a-beginners-very-bumpy-journey-through-the-world-of-open-source-4d108d540b39#.pcswr2e78)
   </p>
 </aside>

-Whether you're a one-time contributor or trying to join a community, working with others is one of the most important skills you'll develop in open source.

 Before you open an issue or pull request, or ask a question in chat, keep these points in mind to help your ideas come across effectively.